Tempura batter is light, lacy, and ultra crispy. It is ideal for deep frying vegetables and seafood.

 4 ounces 86 proof vodka

 About the flour.
 Cake flour is lower in protein and forms less gluten that all-purpose flour.
 It works best.
 Too much gluten can make a heavier bready coating.
-If you don’t have cake flour, you can use all purpose flour.
+That said, if you don’t have cake flour, you can use all purpose flour.
 Nobody will die.

 Optional.
 Add some seasoning if you wish.
 Try 1 teaspoon of hot pepper powder and/or sage.

 1) Chill out.
-Chill the beer.
-Cold helps prevent gluten formation.
+Chill the beer or club soda.
+Cold temps help prevent gluten formation.

 3) Batter up.
+Mix the dry ingredients in a small bowl.
 Beat the eggs lightly in a large bowl.
 Add the rest of the wet ingredients to the eggs and stir.
-Mix the dry ingredients in a small bowl.
-Pour the dry ingredients into the wet and stir but don’t mix aggressively so you don’t form gluten.
-Clumps of dry flour should be floating around.
-It should be a b it thinner than pancake flour.
-When you dunk something in it, the batter should coat it thoroughly.
-A thin spot or two is ok, but not so thin that it sheets off.
-If you need to thicken. it, add more flour.
-To thin it add beer, water, or club soda.
+Pour the dry ingredients into the wet and stir but don’t mix aggressively: you don’t want to form gluten.
+Some clumps of dry flour should still be floating around in the batter, and the consistency should be a bit thinner than pancake batter.
+When you dunk something in it, the batter should coat the food thoroughly as excess batter gradually drips off.
+The batter should not be so thin that it immediately sheets off the food.
+If you need to thicken it, gently stir in more flour.
+To thin it, add beer, club soda, or water.

 "People in Japan treat food with great respect.
 A lot of people say they put love in their food, but Japanese really do."Meathead